LibreCAD/docs/ref/tools.rst

 Drawing Tools
 =============

 The drawing tools are used to create and modify entities such as lines, circles, etc. in a drawing.
 Commands can be selected from the menu, toolbars or entered via the :ref:`command line <cmdline>`.
-Right-click anywhere in the drawing space pops a small window showing the history of commands launched with the menu or the toolbars, last command being on top of the list.
-Note that command line input are not shown.
+Right-click anywhere in the drawing window to display a popup menu showing the history of commands launched from the menus or the toolbars with the latest command being on top of the list.
+Note that the command line input is not shown.

 Several drawing tools require additional parameters and will provide prompts on the **Tool Options** toolbar.  *This toolbar should always be enabled.*  If the tool options do not appear, from the menu select **Widgets -> Toolbar ->** and enable **Tool Options**.
 If using the :ref:`command line<widget-cmdLine>`, the same tool options are available via the toolbar or the command line.
 The tools that have options are shown in the table below.